-- Planning, facilitating, and overseeing the university's efforts regarding enterprise risk management (ERM) on behalf of senior management and the CAR Committee. - Executing the periodic university risk assessment process and advising risk owners in their identification and implementation of responses to monitor and manage such risks.

-• Ensuring risk management plans are maintained and university risk assessment results are reported to the President and the CAR Committee.
+- Planning, facilitating, and overseeing the university's efforts ERM processes. - Executing the periodic university risk assessment process and advising risk owners in their identification, monitoring, and effectiveness of their mitigation activities. - Ensuring risk management plans are maintained and university risk assessment results are reported to senior management and the CAR Committee.